 The Robot House is run by University of Hertfordshire's Adaptive Systems Research Group, part of the School of Engineering and Computer Science.
-These are the key team members:
+These are the two key team members:

 Dr Patrick Holthaus

 Robot House Manager, Research Fellow at University of Hertfordshire (UK)

 Dr Patrick Holthaus is the research coordinator and technical manager of Robot House.
 He is also a Research Fellow in the Adaptive Systems Research Group at the University of Hertfordshire.

 Patrick maintains the robots and all the other technology in Robot House.
 He also supports internal and external users in using the facilities as well as advising them while conducting research inside the house.

 Previously, Patrick was a postdoctoral researcher in the Cognitive Systems Engineering group at the cluster of excellence Cognitive Interaction Technology (CITEC).
 He received his doctorate from Bielefeld University, where he researched concepts of spatial awareness for social robots within the collaborative research cluster Alignment in Communication.

 Patrick's research interests include systems integration in heterogeneous environments, interaction architectures and behaviour coordination, and the social credibility of companion robots.

 Professor of Human-Robot Interaction at University of Hertfordshire (UK), responsible for the Robot House project.